Advanced

 Printing configuration as JSON:

-$ npx featurevisor config --print --pretty
+$ npx featurevisor config --json --pretty

 To learn why certain values (like feature and its variation or variables) are evaluated as they are against provided context:

-$ npx featurevisor evaluate \
+$ npx featurevisor evaluate \ --environment=production \ --feature=my_feature \ --context='{"userId": "123", "country": "nl"}'

 This will show you full evaluation details helping you debug better in case of any confusion.